Mormon Meteor: Naming convention

 The car was known in its original form as the "Duesenberg Special".
 After the aircraft engine was installed, the Deseret News held a contest to name the car.
 The winning name of "Mormon Meteor" was announced on August 1, 1936.
 Although the term "Mormon Meteor" refers to the car in aircraft-engined form, the car was still referred to as the Mormon Meteor after its original Duesenberg drivetrain was replaced.
 This has resulted in the Duesenberg Special being referred to as "Mormon Meteor I" and the actual Mormon Meteor being referred to as "Mormon Meteor II".

 Mormon Meteor III

 The Mormon Meteor III was built in 1937 to handle the large Curtiss Conqueror airplane engine.
 It was built by both Ab's son Marv Jenkins and Augie Dusenberg.
 Ab sent Marv to build the car with Dusenberg at only age 17.
 This intimate knowledge of the Meteor III enabled Marv to complete the meticulous restoration that required most parts to be fabricated again from scratch many years later after his father Ab's passing.
 It had many unique features, such as the body offset by six inches on the frame to help the car turn on the track.
 In 1939, Jenkins drove the car 171 mi/h and broke all of the 12-hour endurance records.
 The Mormon Meteor III set a 24-hour record of 161.180 mph in 1940 that would not be broken until 1990.
+The car is permanently displayed at the Museum of Utah in Salt Lake City.